TheGoldenEye/polka-store/README.md

 ## 9 Authors

 - GoldenEye
-- Used some parts of the "Substrate API Sidecar" project <https://github.com/paritytech/substrate-api-sidecar>
+- Used the API-Handler from the "Substrate API Sidecar" project <https://github.com/paritytech/substrate-api-sidecar>
-  (Fee calculation tool and API-Handler)

 ## 10 Please support me